stfc-sciml/e2e/case1/README.md

 | pipeline_polish_5.sh   | Polishing (training and applying).                                                                                                                                                                  |   |

 ## Results
-A detailed breakdown of results can be found in [case1/docs/RESULTS.md](case1/docs/RESULTS.md)
+A detailed breakdown of results can be found in [case1/docs/RESULTS.md](case1/docs/RESULTS.md).
+Raw logs and tables of results can be found in [case1/runs](case1/runs).